 - using HTML and CSS (and some programming language),

-- using a website builder.
+- utilizing a website builder.

 Note: If you google website builders you’ll find that Content Management Systems and drag and drop website builders are all under the same name.
 Since there is a significant difference between these two, we separated using a CMS and using a drag-and-drop website builder.

 So, which of these steps is the most convenient for you and gives the best results?
 Let’s see.

 In the early 1990s, there weren’t many different ways to build a website.
 People used HTML, a markup language, to develop their sites.
 With the release of Adobe Flash Player, in 1996, sites suddenly became more engaging.
 Designers had the chance to create different shapes and animations.
 There was only one problem ー not every user had the Flash plugin which slowed down sites’ loading time.
 And that’s when CSS came to help.

 Soon after the Flash was born, came CSS ー Cascading Style Sheets, which was meant for styling a website and separating the content.
 HTML was used for the content itself, while CSS was used for styling.
 Nowadays, not much has changed.
 These markup and style sheet languages are still used.
 However, the bad news is that to compete in today’s market, you’ll need a bit more than just a simple HTML and CSS.

 Learning HTML and CSS

 Using HTML and CSS is just one of three different ways to build a website.
 Is this the most convenient one?
 Well, let’s see.

 If you type in the Google search bar how to build a website somewhere on the first page, you will be able to find W3school’s guide on how you can do it by yourself ー this is the result you are going to get.
 In there, you will be able to find all these steps which are required to build a website.
 If you, however, want to start with the basics, you can first learn HTML and then move on to studying CSS.